sdondley/Dist-Zilla-for-Beginners/intro.md

 The `Dist::Zilla` module creates software distributions for perl modules.
 What exactly does that mean, however?
 Most of us are generally familiar with the concept of a “software distribution” but don’t give it much more than a passing thought.
-So let’s briefly explore this concept to lay the groundwork for a discussion specific to Perl module distributions and figure out where the `Dist::Zilla` module fits into Perl landscape from a jet plane's perspective.
+So let's briefly introduce this concept to lay the groundwork for a discussion specific to Perl module distributions and figure out where the `Dist::Zilla` module fits into Perl landscape from a jet plane's perspective.